 The world languages department assists students in reaching an appropriate level of proficiency using the national standards on language learning.
 From level one through AP, foreign language teachers incorporate a variety of methods including the use of authentic audio and visual materials to strengthen the skills required to speak the language.
-Through mission trips, trips abroad, language clubs, cultural components, and community service projects students are provided opportunities to use their skills in real-world contexts.
+Through mission trips, trips abroad, language clubs, cultural components, and community service projects, students are provided opportunities to use their skills in real-world contexts.
 In each of our classes, the cultural component is as important as the language learning.

 REQUIREMENTS: Two units required, four recommended - French, Latin, and Spanish; AP Spanish Language, AP Spanish Literature, and AP French are also offered.

 - AP French Language: An intensive and rigorous French study designed to develop students’ proficiency in four integrated language skills: listening, speaking, reading, and writing.
 It covers the equivalent of a third year college course (five-six college semesters) in advanced French composition and conversation and prepares students for taking the AP French Language Exam.
 The class is conducted entirely in French and authentic texts and supporting materials – films, TV programs, newspapers and magazines – are presented and discussed entirely in the language.
 Prerequisites: Satisfactory completion of three levels of French, reasonable proficiency in using the language, and a teacher recommendation.